amato-gianluca/ceur-add-pagenum/README.md

   * a child `<a>` element with the link to the PDF file, and
   * a child `<span>` element with the CEURPAGES class, which the script will populate with the corresponding page range.

+If you are preparing proceedings for submission to CEUR-WS using their official template, your `index.html` will almost certainly already follow this structure.

 No assumptions are made about the filenames of the PDF files, since their paths are extracted directly from the HTML file.

 For example, consider the following fragment of an index.html file: